Showing posts with label Changes. Show all posts

 Black cat looks right at you!

 I haven't posted in a while.
-After the events/ insurrection of Jan 6, which happened the very next day after my Goodbye 45 poem posted - I was horrified and speechless.
+After the events of Jan 6, I was horrified and speechless.

 After a few heat pump posts, and a lot of silence, I’ve been thinking - that I’d like to make a post here every day until my death.
-According to actuarial tables that’s a while.
-I could get annoying if anyone actually read these and if I actually follow through!
+Seems unlikely.

 I declare this blog open and active again!